BrightID/BrightID-Constitution/README.md

 [BrightID's Aragon DAO](https://mainnet.aragon.org/#/brightid) will be used for the following responsibilities.

 1. Pushing code changes that affect the BrightID network in general
-    1. To enable this, we need to restrict pushes to release branches to the DAO's agent
+    1. To enable this, we need to restrict pushes to release branches to the DAO's agent.
 1. Deployment of the [reference app](https://github.com/BrightID/BrightID) and [BrightID's nodes](https://github.com/BrightID/BrightID-Node) (NodeOne)
-    1. These functions need to be restricted to the DAO's agent.
+    1. These functions need to be restricted to the DAO's agent (or automatically triggered by pushes).
 1. Voting in other organizations
     1. Aragon Governance DAOs using ANT tokens.
     1. Panvala Grants using PAN tokens.